-While we typically associate mesh jackets with warmer climates, hybrid mesh jackets can be a good option in the hottest months of summer.
+While we typically associate mesh jackets with warmer climates, hybrid mesh jackets can be a great option in the hottest summer months.

-After hours of research and and with over six decades of combined motorcycle riding experience between us, we’ve come up with this list of the 6 best options to suit every budget.
+After hours of research and with over six decades of combined motorcycle riding experience between us, we’ve come up with this list of the 5 best options to suit every budget.

 Dainese Air Frame – Ultimate Comfort

 This jacket is comfortable in a way that has nothing to do with hot weather.
 The “anti-floating sleeve” design has a funny name but does what it says on the tin.